swiftlang/swift-testing/Sources/Testing/Testing.docc/DefiningTests.md

   testing library into an application, library, or binary target is not supported or recommended.
-Test functions are not stripped from binaries when building for release, so logic and fixtures of a test may be visible to anyone who inspects a build product containing a test function.
+Test functions are not stripped from binaries when building for release, so logic and fixtures of a test may be visible to anyone who inspects a build product that contains a test function.

-## Declaring a test function
+## Declare a test function

-To declare a test function, write a Swift function declaration that does not take any arguments, then prefix its name with the `@Test` attribute:
+To declare a test function, write a Swift function declaration that doesn't take any arguments, then prefix its name with the `@Test` attribute:

 ```swift